 If you want to make excellent stuff, you need to make a lot of stuff.

+Picture is from this article on the cover of The Wall Street Journal's Marketplace section in 2004.
 Also see my more recent blog post with a video demonstrating how I find names & compose specific emails that work to get reporters' interest

 In this post I'll spill the beans and tell you how I get really good press in outlets like TechCrunch, Mashable, CNET, CNN, CNBC, CSPAN, ABC, the WSJ (cover of Marketplace 7/04), Forbes, TechMeme, FastCompany, BBC, and literally hundreds of other publications.